James Coco

 James Emil Coco (March 21, 1930 – February 25, 1987) was an American stage and screen actor.
-He was the recipient of a Primetime Emmy Award, a Drama Desk Award and three Obie Awards, as well as nominations for a Tony Award, an Academy Award and two Golden Globe Awards.
-Coco is remembered for his supporting roles in the films Man of La Mancha (1972) and Only When I Laugh (1981).
+He was the recipient of a Primetime Emmy Award, a Drama Desk Award, a Cable ACE Award and three Obie Awards, as well as nominations for a Tony Award, an Academy Award and two Golden Globe Awards.
+Coco is remembered for his supporting roles in the films Man of La Mancha (1972), Murder by Death (1976) and Only When I Laugh (1981).

 Early life and career

 Born in the Little Italy section of Manhattan, Coco was the son of Felice Lescoco, a shoemaker, and Ida Detestes Lescoco (Coco being a shortened version of his birth name).

 The family moved to the Pelham Bay section of the Bronx when he was an infant, where he lived until his late teens.

 James began acting straight out of high school.
 He received his acting training at HB Studio in New York City.
 As an overweight and prematurely balding adult, he found himself relegated to character roles.
 He made his Broadway debut in Hotel Paradiso in 1957, but his first major recognition was for Off-Broadway's The Moon in Yellow River by Denis Johnston, for which he won an Obie Award.

+In 1964 Coco toured with a production of The Irregular Verb to Love, with Cyril Richard, and they appeared at the oldest Summer stock theater, Denver's Elitch Theatre.

 Coco's first modern collaboration with playwright Terrence McNally was a 1968 Off-Broadway double-bill of the one-act plays Sweet Eros and Witness, followed by Here's Where I Belong, a disastrous Broadway musical adaptation of East of Eden that closed on opening night.
 They had far greater success with their next project, Next, a two-character play with Elaine Shore, which ran for more than 700 performances and won Coco the Drama Desk Award for Outstanding Performance.
-Sixteen years later, the two would reunite for the Manhattan Theatre Club production of It's Only a Play.
+Sixteen years later, the two reunited for the Manhattan Theatre Club production of It's Only a Play.

 Coco also achieved success with Neil Simon, who wrote The Last of the Red Hot Lovers (1969) specifically for him.
 It earned him a Tony Award nomination as Best Actor in a Play.
 The two later joined forces for a Broadway revival of the musical Little Me and the films Murder by Death (1976), The Cheap Detective (1978) and Only When I Laugh (1981), for which he was both Oscar-nominated and Razzie-nominated.

-Coco, a veteran of many failed diets, was the author of the bestselling book The James Coco Diet, released on February 1, 1983, which documented his successful experience of the Structure House weight reduction system.
-However, he outlived the release of his book by only four years.
+Coco, a veteran of many failed diets, was the author of the bestselling book The James Coco Diet, released on February 1, 1983, which documented his successful experience of the Structure House Weight Loss Plan, developed by Gerard Musante.
+However, he only lived four years after the release of his book.